 Recommended New Orleans French Quarter Tours

-I know, you are probably thinking I am crazy, but stay with me on this one.
+You probably think I am crazy, but stay with me on this one.
 The city of New Orleans has fascinating historic cemeteries!

 Take a New Orleans Walking Cemetery Tour into St. Louis Cemetery No. 1 to hear stories of the infamous Voodoo Queen, Marie Laveau.
-You will have the opportunity to see her final resting place as well many other haunting stories from the city of the dead.
+You will have the opportunity to see her final resting place and many other haunting stories from the city of the dead.

-Please note, you must be with a certified tour guide to visit St. Louis Cemetery No. 1, so be sure and book a tour if this is on your list of things to do in New Orleans.
+Please note you must be with a certified tour guide to visit St. Louis Cemetery No. 1, so be sure to book a tour if this is on your list of things to do in New Orleans.

 There are numerous historic plantations surrounding New Orleans.
 Consider going to Oak Alley Plantation, Houma’s House, or Whitney Plantation.

-If you would like to put this on your list of things to do in New Orleans, there are several tour companies that will pick you up and do all of the driving for you and some that combine tours like this Oak Alley Plantation and Swamp Boat Tour or this Plantation Brunch and Swamp Tour.
+If you would like to put this on your list of things to do in New Orleans, several tour companies will pick you up and do all the driving for you, and some combine tours like this Oak Alley Plantation and Swamp Boat Tour or this Plantation Brunch and Swamp Tour.

-I love strolling through the Crescent City’s Garden District dreaming of which mansion I would choose if I won the lottery (really, that is the only way I could live in the New Orleans Garden District).
+I love strolling through Crescent City’s Garden District, dreaming of which mansion I would choose if I won the lottery (really, that is the only way I could live in the New Orleans Garden District).
 LOL!

-During your time in the Garden District, be sure to check out all of the fun shops and restaurants on Magazine Street.
+While in the Garden District, check out all the fun shops and restaurants on Magazine Street.

-While Magazine Street stretches six miles from Canal Street to Audubon Park, it is the section in the New Orleans Garden District that we love to visit.
+While Magazine Street stretches six miles from Canal Street to Audubon Park, it is the New Orleans Garden District section we love to visit.